-If you have lowered rates to land a client, kept rates low to keep a client, or lowered an invoice to avoid making a client mad, this is for you.
+If you have lowered rates to land a client, kept rates low to keep a client, or lowered an invoice to avoid angering a client, this is for you.

 You chose to be a freelancer — to blaze your own path free from the shackles of a windowless cube, a commute, and maybe a less-than-stellar work environment.
 You made the brave leap, went into business for yourself, and now live the freelance life, working at home in your web design pants — that’s what we call yoga pants for designers who don’t do yoga — or even your pajamas, and things are good.